kakaroto/Beyond20/docs/features.md

 * D&D Beyond character specific options
   * Automatically update HP in the Roll20 sheets and tokens
   * Send sneak attack damage (Rogues only)
-  * Send Disciple of Life healing bonus (Cleric only)
+  * Send Disciple of Life healing bonus (Life domain Cleric only)
   * Add Jack of all Trades bonus to raw ability checks (Bard only >= 2nd level)
+  * Apply Sharpshooter Feat for the next roll (Only if Feat is available)
+  * Apply Great Weapon Master Feat for the next roll (Only if Feat is available)

 ## Roll20 Character Sheet Templates
 * D&D 5e By Roll20